vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 6. PICO Framework: Used in evidence-based practice to formulate a searchable clinical question.
 It stands for Patient problem or Population, Intervention, Comparison, and Outcome.

-7. [The Pragmatist’s Guide to Life](https://www.amazon.com/Pragmatists-Guide-Life-Creating-Questions/dp/0999715410/) - Standards for Evidence: Logical Consistency, Personal Experience, Personal Emotional Experience, Cultural Consensus, Expert Consensus, Scientific Method, Doctrine
+7. [The Pragmatist’s Guide to Life](https://www.amazon.com/Pragmatists-Guide-Life-Creating-Questions/dp/0999715410/) - Standards for Evidence: Logical Consistency, Personal Experience, Personal Emotional Experience, Cultural Consensus, Expert Consensus, Scientific Method, Doctrine.
+This book talks about a lot more than just this topic.
+And there are other very unusual books in the series Pragmatist’s Guide.

 ## Battle Testing the Method